aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 title: Composing Expressions in C#
 articleTitle: Composing Expressions
 linktitle: Composing Expressions
-description: "Compose expressions when building a report C#.
+description: "Compose expressions when building a report using C#.
 The complexity of expressions in templates is not restricted."
 type: docs
 weight: 10
 url: /net/composing-expressions/